Peter-Kahl/Epistemic-Clientelism-in-Intimate-Relationships/README.md

 ## Cite this work

-Kahl, P. (2025). _Epistemic clientelism in intimate relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology_ (2nd ed.).
+Kahl, P. (2025). _Epistemic clientelism in intimate relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology_ (v2).
 Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/Epistemic-Clientelism-in-Intimate-Relationships DOI: https://doi.org/10.13140/RG.2.2.33790.45122

 ## Publisher & Licence

 First published in London by Lex et Ratio Ltd, 23 September 2025.\
-Second edition published in London by Lex et Ratio Ltd, 25 September 2025.
+v2 published in London by Lex et Ratio Ltd, 25 September 2025.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\